Tenses

 • In a while

-• Describes actions that will be ongoing up to a certain point in the future.
+Describes actions that will be ongoing up to a specific future point.

 • Example: By tomorrow, I will have been studying for six hours.

-• Highlights the duration of an action that continues until a specific future moment.
+Highlights the duration of an action until a certain point.

 • Example: By next year, they will have been living in the city for a decade.